kaykay-dv/pocketsearch/docs/persistent_databases.md

 The connection will be closed implicitly after the context manager has been left.

-In the same way you can open create PocketReader instance to interact with the search index in read-only mode:
+In the same way you can create a PocketReader instance to interact with the search index in read-only mode:

 ```Python